ddan4/Gravity-DAO-INFO/spaces/mental-health-awareness_suicide-prevention.md

 **Irene**:    I can answer that.
 I'm available in direct contact.
 I don't have a webpage, I don't have nothing public, but in direct contact and accessible.
 Thank you.

 (1:30:00)
-**David**:    And I'm in the Gravity Discord server and you're welcome to find me there in the Gravity channel, in the t token engineering comments, discord server.
-I don't have anything like really that I am trying to show off right this second, but I hope to in the, in this soon.
+**David**:    I don't have anything that I am trying to show off right this second, but I hope to soon.
 Yeah, thank you again.

-(1:30:35)
-**Bianca**:    Myself just went off, but he's a professor.
-Oh, he's coming back.
-Okay.
-He

 (1:31:02)
-**David**:    Expertise here.
-I've, I was trying to get my microphone on and I turned myself off I think, but I'm glad I'm back.
-I'm also available indirect contact, so if, I don't know how you'd like to do this, but you could share either my email or WhatsApp number.
-J just feel free if you want to connect, contact me however you'd like to do this, Bianca.
+**Marcelo**:    I'm also available by direct contact, I don't know how you'd like to do this, but you could share either my email or WhatsApp number.
+Feel free if you want to connect, contact me however you'd like to do this, Bianca.
 It's okay.
 Fine with me.

 (1:31:48)
 **Bianca**:    Thank you.
 I want to phrase Marcelo and thank you so much because he created the Twitter just to be in this call.
 Thank so much for being here and doing that and putting so much intention on

 (1:32:04)
-**David**:    It.
-It was a pleasure.
+**Marcelo**:    It was a pleasure.
 Indeed.
-It's, I learned something today.
+I learned something today.
 Thank you too for inviting me.

 (1:32:17)
 **Bianca**:    Yeah, I love to listen to you and it's a pleasure for me to be one of your interns and I really learn a lot with you and with everybody else.
 Thank you David.
 Thank you Irene.
 Thank you Marcel for being here.

 I could listen to you guys all day and this topics is so interesting and there are so many aspects of it that we could be talking and yeah, this was a great call, a great talk and I appreciate very much and thank you for everybody listening to this.
 Thanks Angie for being a co-host in this space.
 You are amazing person.
 You're awesome.
 Thank you for being a partner in this mental health events there happening.

 It happens every last Thursday of the month at 3:00 PM ESD time.
 We are usually on Gravity discord and this month we came to the Twitter space for this special topic.
 We hope to see you around and thank you so much everybody for coming and sticking with us and yeah, sending loves and hugs for everybody.
 Thank you.
 I appreciate you all.

-(1:33:51)
-**David**:    Thank you.
-Bye.
-Thank you.
-Bye.

-(1:33:54)
-**Bianca**:    Thank you everyone.
-Bye.

-(1:33:56)
-**David**:    Thank you.